5 browsers I’ve tried on Linux in 2024

 Main features:

-Open source: Completely open-source, allows users to contribute to its development and fosters community involvement
+Open source: Completely open-source, allows users to actively contribute and encourages community involvement

-Innovative design: Offers a modern and highly customizable user interface, perfect for those seeking a unique experience.
+Innovative design: Offers a modern and highly customizable user interface, ideal for those seeking a unique experience.

-Multitasking support: Includes tools to boost productivity, such as side panels and advanced reading modes.
+Multitasking support: Includes tools to enhance productivity, such as side panels and enhanced reading modes.

-Privacy-focused: Features enhanced settings for personal data protection compared to standard Firefox.
+Focus on privacy: Incorporates strengthened settings for protecting personal data compared to the standard Firefox

-Student-oriented: Designed for a younger audience, with features that simplify academic work.
+Student-oriented: Designed for a young audience, with features that simplify academic work.

-What i liked more is the neat-looking sidebar menu that allows to quick access to bookmarks, history, downloads, notes, and even WebApps.
+What I liked best is the clean-looking sidebar with menu that provides quick access to bookmarks, history, downloads, notes and even web apps.

 LibreWolf